hattaltd/figma-ui-design/README.md

 ## About The Project
 A collection of our UI design projects using Figma.

-Open each project by switching the branch.
+View each project by switching the branch.
 <br /><br>
 <!-- END: Project Title -->